 The popularity of the ZoominGames content didn’t go unnoticed in the world of television.
 The team behind the brand created two spin-offs which aired on the American television channel TBD:

 - Big Red Lazor, a living room experience of a group gamers having fun playing games.
 (Season 1, 26 episodes)

 - 10UP, a hosted green-screen show in which our hosts would tell all about the weirdest, funniest and best games out there.
 (Season 1, 26 episodes)

 The channel TBD reaches 69.9% of all American households.
-The number of actual viewers per episode of both shows is estimated around one million.
+Approximately one million people watched each episode of these shows.

 Does Robert sound like someone you need to talk to?